Peer Supporters at Keele are a group of trained student volunteers who can offer confidential mental health support to their fellow students.

 - It’s available to students who have specific issues which are worrying them, but which don’t need professional mental health or counselling intervention.

 - You can use peer support to talk about issues such as difficulties making friends, anxiety, stress, isolation, homesickness, and much more.
-If you are having difficulties academically, you can also talk to Peer Mentors for further support.
+If you are having difficulties academically, you can also talk to Peer Mentors for further support and speak to your Academic Mentor and Student Services.

 - Peer Supporters provide you with a listening ear.
 They can meet with you for a coffee and a chat, or chat remotely.
 It can be really useful to have someone to listen to you without judgement or opinion, and peer support can provide you with this.
 Having peer support can help build your confidence and autonomy.